-11.50 (5) Time of disbursement.
-The state treasurer shall make the disbursements of grants under sub.
-(9) (a) to the campaign depository account of each eligible candidate under subs.
-(3) and (4) by the end of the 3rd business day following notice from the board under s.
+18 The state treasurer shall make the 11.50 (5) TIME OF DISBURSEMENT. disbursements of grants under sub.
+(9) (a) to the campaign depository account of each 19 20 eligible candidate under subs.
+(3) and (4) by the end of the 3rd business day following 21notice from the board under s.
 7.08 (2) (c) or (cm).
-If an eligible candidate notifies the state treasurer of the information required to make electronic transfers to the candidate's campaign depository account, the state treasurer shall transfer to the candidate any supplemental grants under sub.
-(9) (ba) or (bb) for which the candidate qualifies immediately following notice from the board under s.
-7.08 (2) (c) or (cm).
-Eligible candidates for governor and lieutenant governor of the same political party may combine accounts if desired.
+If an eligible candidate notifies the 22state treasurer of the information required to make electronic transfers to the 23candidate's campaign depository account, the state treasurer shall transfer to the $\mathbf{24}$ candidate any supplemental grants under sub.
+(9) (b), (ba), or (bb) for which the candidate qualifies immediately following notice from the board under s.
+7.08 (2) (c) 25